thechelsuk/uk.thechels/.github/ISSUE_TEMPLATE/do-next.md

 ---
-name: ReadMe next activity template
+name: To Do Next
-about: For responding to my question on my ReadMe about what I should be doing next.
+about: What I should be doing next.
+Please keep title to the thing, and the issue body for the reasons why.
+Thanks
 title:
 labels: 'Next'
 assignees: 'MatBenfield'